SummerSlam (2014)

-The 2014 SummerSlam was a professional wrestling event produced by WWE.
-It was the 27th annual SummerSlam and took place on August 17, 2014, at Staples Center in Los Angeles, California for the sixth and final consecutive year.
-The event aired via pay-per-view (PPV) and livestreaming, marking the first SummerSlam to air on the WWE Network, which launched in February.
-It was also the first WWE pay-per-view to incorporate the new WWE logo but it would not be used on air and on the turnbuckle pads until the next night on Raw.
-This would also be the last WWE pay-per-view to feature the championships with the scratch logo as all were updated with the new logo also on the following night's Raw.
+The 2014 SummerSlam was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 27th annual SummerSlam and took place on August 17, 2014, at the Staples Center in Los Angeles, California.
+This was the sixth and final consecutive SummerSlam event to take place at the arena.

-Eight professional wrestling matches were scheduled on the event's main card and one match took place on the Kickoff pre-show, which was streamed on the WWE Network.
-The main event saw Brock Lesnar defeat John Cena to win the WWE World Heavyweight Championship for a fourth time and makes the final appearance of the Big Gold Belt.
+Eight professional wrestling matches were scheduled on the event's main card and one match took place on the Kickoff pre-show.
+The main event saw Brock Lesnar defeat John Cena to win the WWE World Heavyweight Championship for a fourth time and marked the final appearance of the Big Gold Belt, which had been used in tandem with the Big Scratch Logo belt since December 2013 to represent the WWE World Heavyweight Championship; on the following night's Raw, both belts were replaced with a singular belt, referred to as the Network Logo Belt.
 This was the first of six consecutive SummerSlams in which Lesnar competed in the main event match.
 In other prominent matches, Seth Rollins defeated Dean Ambrose in a lumberjack match, Stephanie McMahon defeated Brie Bella, and Roman Reigns defeated Randy Orton.

-The event had 147,000 buys (excluding WWE Network views), down from the previous year's 296,000 buys.
+This was the first SummerSlam to livestream on the WWE Network, which launched in February.
+The event had 147,000 pay-per-view buys (excluding WWE Network views), down from the previous year's 296,000 buys.
+It was also WWE's first PPV and livestreaming event to incorporate WWE's current logo but it would not be used on air and on the turnbuckle pads until the next night on Raw, including all championship belts being updated with the new logo.

 Production

 Background

-The event was held at Staples Center in Los Angeles, California.
+The 27th annual SummerSlam was the sixth and final consecutive time for the event to be held at the Staples Center in Los Angeles, California.

-SummerSlam is an annual pay-per-view (PPV) produced every August by WWE since 1988.
+SummerSlam is an annual professional wrestling pay-per-view (PPV) produced every August by WWE since 1988.
 Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-The 2014 event was the 27th SummerSlam and was scheduled to be held on August 17, 2014, at Staples Center in Los Angeles, California for the sixth consecutive year.
-In addition to airing on traditional PPV, the event was available through WWE's livestreaming service, the WWE Network, which launched in February, which made it the first SummerSlam to air on the WWE Network.
+Announced on February 27, 2014, the 27th SummerSlam was scheduled to be held on August 17, 2014, at Staples Center in Los Angeles, California for the sixth consecutive year.
+Tickets went on sale on March 15.
+In addition to airing on traditional PPV, it was the first SummerSlam to livestream on the WWE Network, which launched in February.